25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Hooks

-Hooks (React _v16.8_) let you use state and other React features without writing a class.
+Hooks (React _v16.8_) let you use state and other React features without writing a class

-Hooks are functions that let you _"hook into"_ React state and lifecycle features from function components.
+Hooks are functions that let you _"hook into"_ React state and lifecycle features from function components

 They help in resolving some of the problems caused by class based components: